Arkaeriit/reflet/assembler/README.md

 ## ASRMMASM
 This is a macro-assembler.
 Not only can it assemble basic instructions but it can also assemble macro-instruction and manage labels.
 When using macro-instructions, the registers R11 and R12 might be used as temporary registers and overwritten.
 Furthermore, unless specified otherwise, the working registry will be modified.

+To run it, the pico-assembler must be installed.

 ### Macro instructions
 Macro instructions let you combine multiples instructions in one line to make your code cleaner.
 They are useful because the instruction size of 8 bits limits a lot what can be done with basic instructions.
 |Mnemonic|Followed by|Effect|